open-mpi/ompi/docs/building-apps/abi-compatibility.rst

 application compiled with Open MPI v4.x can be executed with Open MPI
 |ompi_series| without having to recompile the application.

-.. important:: ABI is maintained for *most* of the Fortran MPI bindings, too -- see below for additional information.
+.. important:: ABI is maintained for *most* of the Fortran MPI bindings, too |mdash| see below for additional information.

 There are however a few scenarios where an application compiled with Open MPI v4.x might not execute correctly with Open MPI 5.0.